 The nature of home learning

-In addition to the homework grid, we do expect children to read daily with an adult and a record of this should be kept in the child’s home reading record.
-We also expect children to learn their times table facts and weekly spellings, which are set by the class teacher.
+We do expect children to read daily with an adult and a record of this should be kept in the child’s home reading record.
+We also encourage parents to read to their child on a very regular basis all the way through primary school.

 It is important that when expecting and setting homework there are a number of points to consider: